syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 Trackball labels can be customized by adding any view as its template by using [TrackballLabelTemplate]() of [CartesianSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html).

-T> The `DataItem` can be used to access the data linked to the associated business model
+T> The `DataItem` can be used to access the data linked to the associated business model.
+The binding context for `TrackballLabelTemplate` is `TrackballPointInfo`, which provides the necessary data for the labels.

 {% tabs %}